 When it comes to health care, the Centers for Medicare and Medicaid Services are trying to put control back into patients’ and doctors’ hands.
-For 2021, CMS is working toward this by dropping the inpatient-only list.
+CMS is working toward this by dropping the inpatient-only list.
 To explain what this means, we go over some key points below.
 We also provide updates about other CMS initiatives for the year ahead.

 What is the Medicare Inpatient Only List?